THE TREE OF LIFE

 The Tree of Life was nominated for a host of critical awards, including for Best Picture and Best Director for Terrence Malick at the 2011 Academy Awards.

 Since his return to filmmaking, Terrence Malick has as of the 2010s burst into an explosion of hyperactivity as though determined to make up for his long absence.
-His next film was To the Wonder (2012), which, along with The Tree of Life and Knight of Cups (2015), forms a loose trio of autobiographical films.
+His next film was To the Wonder (2012), which, along with The Tree of Life and Knight of Cups (2015), forms a loose trio of autobiographical films, followed by Song to Song (2017).
 Malick returned to matters concerning the life and death of the universe with the documentary Voyage of Time (2016).

 (Winner for Best Film in this sites Top 10 Films of 2011 list.
 Winner for Best Director (Terrence Malick), Nominee for Best Actress (Jessica Chastain) and Best Cinematography at this sites Best of 2011 Awards).